Board of Scrutiny, meeting on Thursday 10 October at Selwyn College

 8) Response to

 the Seventh Report.
+It was noted

 that it took the Finance Committee until January to consider the Board’s